rlgeb/notes/eecs281-notes.md

 methods:

-+insert: easy average O(log N) worst  O(N) //depends on how balenced the tree is +find: easy average O(log N) worst O(N)
++ insert: easy average O(log N) worst  O(N) //depends on how balenced the tree is
++ find: easy average O(log N) worst O(N)

-+remove: need to use rotations
++ remove: need to use rotations

 ### AVL Trees

 methods:

-+seatch / insert O(log N) worst case
++ seatch / insert O(log N) worst case

 Height Balence Property:

-+every internal node v of T, the heights of the children of v differ by at most one.  inserting may require rotations
++ every internal node v of T, the heights of the children of v differ by at most one.  inserting may require rotations

-+four cases: 2 outside and 2 inside
++ four cases: 2 outside and 2 inside

 ### Red Black Tree